Justices skeptical over Colo. refusal to refund court fees

 Most justices hearing arguments in the case on Monday seemed concerned that refusing to refund the money violates due process rights.

 The case involves two people whose convictions for sexual offenses were later thrown out.
-One paid about $700 in court fees and victim restitution while the other paid more than $4,400 in similar costs.
+One had paid about $700 toward the court fees and victim restitution while the other paid more than $4,400 in similar costs.

 Colorado’s highest court said the defendants could not get a refund unless they proved their innocence by clear and convincing evidence in a separate proceeding.
-That is a higher burden than the criminal standard of proof beyond a reasonable doubt.
+The defendants say it’s unfair to require them to prove their innocence to get court costs back.

 Most Read Stories

-Note: This story has been corrected to show that Frederick Yarger is solicitor general and to remove an inaccurate description of clear and convincing evidence.